2019 Rafael Nadal tennis season: Australian Open

-After retiring in the 2018 Australian Open QF to Marin Cilic, Nadal returned to the tournament as the 2nd seed.
+After retiring in the 2018 Australian Open QF to Marin Čilić, Nadal returned to the tournament as the 2nd seed.
 Although he was broken once during his first match against Australian James Duckworth, he had a strong showing, beating him in straight sets.
 He continued with his good form and had strong performances against his second and third round opponents, Aussies Matthew Ebden and Alex de Minaur.
 In the fourth round, Nadal faced former World No.4 Tomáš Berdych, who although was injured for the latter half of the 2018 season had a strong start to 2019.
 Nadal, however, comfortably defeated Berdych in straight sets as well.
 In the QF, Nadal faced American Frances Tiafoe, who was making his first QF appearance in a Grand Slam event.
 Nadal was able to comfortably hold his service games, as well as break Tiafoe multiple times in a straight set victory.
 In the SF, Nadal faced Greek Stefanos Tsitsipas, who made his first Grand Slam SF appearance.
 Nadal was victorious in straight sets, and made his way to his first Australian Open final since 2017.
 He entered the final having not lost his serve since his opener against Duckworth.
 However, Nadal lost in straight sets to Novak Djokovic, and was broken five times.
 It was his first ever straight set loss in a grand slam final.